-4.3 Cleaning manual
+4.3 Manual cleaning

-Place and move around the instruments in cold water or in a suitable cleaning bath as per the chemical manufacturer's instructions.
+Place and move around the instruments in cold water (between 10°C and 25°C) or in a suitable cleaning bath as per the chemical manufacturer's instructions for at least 10 minutes.

 Brush until all visible residues have been removed - Brush the entire surface of the instruments with cleaning brushes while immersed in the water bath.
 After that, brush again under running water.
 Do not use steel brushes.
 Movable parts, joints and hinges must be cleaned and brushed repeatedly while open and closed until all residues have been removed.
 Brush along the entire length on the insides of cavities.
 Clean long, narrow cannulations and blind holes with particular care.